viviennguyen94/fileManagerFarm/README.md

 Other functionalities:

-- Going into a directory (double clicking) o Re-renders the page and shows all files / folders in the double clicked directory
+- Going into a directory (double clicking)
+    - Re-renders the page and shows all files / folders in the double clicked directory
 - Back Button (located on bottom left): go back up a directory

 ### Functionalities in Detail